crislanio/modelling-business-cost-of-retention/Readme.md

-# This is a the template for the Kyso templates 😉
+# This is the template for the Kyso templates 😉

 This is a baseline project that you can use to get started writing a Kyso template.